Peameal bacon: Description and name

 Cooked peameal bacon has a mild salty-sweet flavour and tastes more like fresh ham (when compared to smoked back bacon or side bacon).
 The cooked slices have been described as resembling small pork cutlets.
-It is eaten for breakfast, lunch or dinner, served in slices or as an ingredient in a pork dish.
+It is eaten for breakfast, lunch, or dinner, and served either as slices or an ingredient in a pork dish.

 The name 'peameal' comes from the dried yellow peas that were ground into meal and packed around the meat to preserve it in the Victorian era.
 This has since been replaced by cornmeal, but the original name remains.
 Peameal bacon is rarely found outside of Southern Ontario, and is often simply referred to as "back bacon".
 Similarly, a peameal bacon sandwich is often called "back bacon on a bun".

 Some Americans refer to peameal bacon as 'Canadian bacon'.
 However, 'Canadian-style bacon' or 'Canadian back bacon' are terms used by the U.S.-based North American Meat Institute for an American style of smoked back bacon.
 This may be sold in U.S. supermarkets as 'Canadian bacon', but is not Canadian.
-'American bacon' is a U.S. term for side bacon (also known as streaky bacon).
+'American bacon' is an American term for side bacon, which is also known as streaky bacon.